• Menu

 I kept my flat iron, styling gels, make-up bag, and toothbrushes on the counter.
 I could not put them under the sink because there was no room under the sink!

-Let me tell you, once that stuff is out of site, you will LOVE it.
+Let me tell you, once that stuff is out of sight, you will LOVE it.
 It is so nice to walk into your bathroom and not see the chaos as you start your day.

 Clear clutter from furniture tops